Bayesian Incentive-Compatible Bandit Exploration: Basic technique: sampling the inferior arm

-\xhdr{Algorithm and analysis.} We provide a simple BIC algorithm that samples both arms at least $k$ times.
+We provide a simple BIC algorithm that samples both arms at least $k$ times.
 The time is divided into $k+1$ phases of $L$ rounds each, except the first one, where $L$ is a parameter that depends on the prior.
 In the first phase the algorithm recommends arm~1 to $K=\max\{L,k\}$ agents, and picks the ``exploit arm" $a^*$ as the arm with a highest posterior mean conditional on these $K$ samples.
-In each subsequent phase, it picks one agent independently and uniformly at random to explore arm $2$.
+In each subsequent phase, it picks one agent independently and uniformly at random from the $L$ agents in this phase, and use this agent to explore arm $2$.
 All other agents exploit using arm $a^*$.
 A more formal description is given in Algorithm \ref{alg:block}.

 We prove that the algorithm is BIC as long as $L$ is larger than some prior-dependent constant.
 The idea is that, due to information asymmetry, an agent recommended arm $2$ does not know whether this is because of exploration or exploitation, but knows that the latter is much more likely.
 For large enough $L$, the expected gain from exploitation exceeds the expected loss from exploration, making the recommendation BIC.